Code-Institute-Submissions/ExploreNepal/README.md

   - The Contact Us section is allowing users to contact and communicate with the website’s creator or administrator by providing information of the office address, email address and phone number for the users who are interested to explore more about the country of interest.
 The Contact Us form is also provided for users who want to submit their inputs, opinions or comments about the website and its contents.
 The main purpose of the form is allowing users to submit their interests or experiences which can be added or included into the website as future reference for other users to explore this country of interest.
 By doing so, the website will gain additional information and becomes the place where users can collaborate and supporting one another to encourage more exploration towards this country of interest.
   - Users are alos expected to search various pages and links related to Nepal via social meadia too therefore Social media icons are added to this section which would redirect the users to access those social media’s websites in just one click.
   - This section also has an sign up button for user to sign up to the page , once sign up users will be getting all the updates on the website to their email directly, however this is not fully functioning yet and will be adding this functionality in future.
+  - Contact details displayed on this section doesnt belong to anyone and wnywhere and those information are imaginary and only used for webpage building purpose.

 ##### Scroll to top arrow
 - An upward arrow is also added to the right corner of the page which set to be only be visible once user scroll below from the landing page, purpose of this arrow is to take the user to the top of the page directly upon clicking on this arrow therefore user do not require to scroll manually all the way to the top of the page to access the Navbar, arrow will fade away in 2000ms once user reach to the landing page everytime and fade in again once user reach to the next page either by scrolling or by selecting the options from Navbar.